HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ### Other data types

 Ultimately many types of cellular resolution data will be needed to build the Human Cell Atlas.
-If you have other data types not mentioned here, please reach out to us.
-As our platform develops we will want to use these data to build the atlas; help you share these data with the community, and we will make it available in cloud environments for you and your collaborators to use.
+If you have other data types not mentioned here, please reach out to us so we can develop a plan for incorporating these data into the HCA.

 ## The submission process